MileHacker Logo

 • An Dong Market: Less overwhelming than Binh Tay for particular visitors.

-• Local Coffee Shops: Observe daily life away from main tourist flows.
+• Local Coffee Shops: Observe daily life off the beaten path from tourist flows.

-• Lantern Shops: Find beautiful classic Chinese lanterns, especially around Mid-Autumn Festival.
+• Lantern Shops: Find beautiful traditional Chinese lanterns, especially around Mid-Autumn Festival.

 Spiritual Discovery

-Beyond the major pagodas, countless smaller places of worship and ancestral shrines dot the district.
+Beyond the major pagodas, countless smaller shrines and ancestral shrines dot the district.
 These provide quiet moments of reflection and a feeling of local spiritual practice.

 Explore Further